laundmo/northstar-parseable-logs-lib/README.md

 This is a companion python module to my Northstar mod [ParseableLogs](https://northstar.thunderstore.io/package/laundmo/ParseableLogs/)

+## Installation

+for now clone the repository and run `pip install .`

 ## Usage:

 Note: The library should be fully typehinted, so i encourage you to use a typechecking linter such as pylance